ab22/abcd/README.md

 # A.B.C.D.

-Main repository for the API and frontend applications for A.B.C.D.
+Main repository for the Go web API and frontend applications for A.B.C.D.

 ## TODO